Skip to Content

 Could you eat the whole stack?
 Would you?

-This recipe is divided up into two steps.
-The first step is to make a sourdough sponge which will sit overnight.
-The second step happens in the morning when you combine the rest of the ingredients and make the pancake batter.
+This pancake recipe is divided up into two steps.
+The first step is to make the sponge and let it sit overnight.
+The second step happens in the morning when you combine the rest of the ingredients and make the pancake batter and cook the pancakes.

-1. Mix sourdough starter, buttermilk, flour, and sugar together in a large bowl.
+1. Mix sourdough starter, water, flour, and sugar together in a large bowl.
 Cover the batter with plastic wrap and let it sit on the counter overnight.

-1. Stir the butter, eggs, salt, and leavening into the batter.
+1. Stir the butter, eggs, buttermilk, salt, and leavening into the batter.
 Mix well to combine.

-2. Pour a ladle full of batter onto a preheated skillet and cook for 1 to 2 minutes on each side until golden brown.
+2. Pour a ladle full of batter onto a preheated skillet and cook for 1 to 2 minutes on each side until the pancakes are golden brown.

 Stack of partially eaten pancakes